-"Can someone be allergic to food?
+"Can someone be allergic to food?"

 I know this sounds strange, but can someone be allergic to food, generally?
 I've tried keeping a food journal, but it seems like I break out in hives and have other symptoms of allergy no matter what I eat.
 What is the best way to resolve this question?

 An allergy to all foods would be exceedingly rare.
 The most common food allergies are to peanuts, fish, shellfish, milk, eggs, and wheat.
 Most patients who have a food allergy are allergic to 1 or 2 of these foods, but not all of them.
 The only way to tell is to be seen by an allergy specialist who can test you for all the common food allergies.
 Another possibility that could explain your symptoms is Celiac disease.
 This is essentially an allergy to the protein gluten which is found in wheat.
 It is common enough that you consume it very regularly.
 Symptoms are usually indigestion, abdominal pain, diarrhea, gas, and a skin rash known as dermatitis herpetiformis.
 It is possible that the hives you are reporting could be this rash.
 It is treated with a gluten free diet.
 My suggestion is that you continue keeping you food and symptom journal and bring it along with pictures of your skin symptoms to your primary care physician.
 He or she will know what the next best step is for diagnosis and treatment.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.